RIVA 128: Architecture

-Nvidia's "NV1" chip had been designed for a fundamentally different type of rendering technology, called quadratic texture mapping, a technique not supported by Direct3D.
-The RIVA 128 was instead designed to accelerate Direct3D to the utmost extent possible.
-It was built to render within the Direct3D 5 and OpenGL API specifications.
-The graphics accelerator consists of 3.5 million transistors built on a 350 nm fabrication process and is clocked at 100 MHz.
+The RIVA 128 was built to render within the Direct3D 5 and OpenGL API specifications.
+It was designed to accelerate Direct3D to the utmost extent possible, as a departure from Nvidia's NV1 chip.
+The NV1 chip had been designed for a completely different type of rendering technology called quadratic texture mapping, which is not supported by Direct3D.

+The graphics accelerator consists of 3.5 million transistors built on SGS-Thomson's 5LM 350 nm fabrication process and is clocked at 100 MHz.
 RIVA 128 has a single pixel pipeline capable of 1 pixel per clock when sampling one texture.
 It is specified to output pixels at a rate of 100 million per second and 25-pixel triangles at 1.5 million per second.
-There is 12 KiB of on-chip memory used for pixel and vertex caches.
+There are 12 KiB of on-chip memory used for pixel and vertex caches.
 The chip was limited to a 16-bit (Highcolor) pixel format when performing 3D acceleration and a 16-bit Z-buffer.

 The 2D accelerator engine within the RIVA 128 is 128 bits wide and also operates at 100 MHz.
 In this "fast and wide" configuration, as Nvidia referred to it, the RIVA 128 performed admirably for GUI acceleration compared to competitors.
 A 32-bit hardware VESA-compliant SVGA/VGA core was implemented as well.
 Video acceleration aboard the chip is optimized for MPEG-2 but lacks full acceleration of that standard.
 Final picture output is routed through an integrated 206 MHz RAMDAC.
 RIVA 128 had the advantage of being a combination 2D/3D graphics chip, unlike Voodoo Graphics.
 This meant that the computer did not require a separate 2D card for output outside of 3D applications.
 It also allowed 3D rendering within a window.
 The ability to build a system with just one graphics card, and still have it be feature-complete for the time, made the RIVA 128 a lower-cost high-performance solution.

 Nvidia equipped the RIVA 128 with 4 MiB of SGRAM, a new memory technology for the time, clocked at 100 MHz and connected to the graphics processor via a 128-bit memory bus.
 This provides memory bandwidth of 1.60 gigabytes per second.
 The memory was used in a unified memory architecture that shared the whole RAM pool with both framebuffer and texture storage.
 The main benefit of this, over a split design such as that on Voodoo Graphics and Voodoo², was support for 3D resolutions of 800×600 and 960×720, higher than Voodoo's 640×480.